martindiphoorn/NextNote/tutorial.md

 >* save(Note note)
 >* saveAll(Iterable<Note> notes)

-*This list is copied from the: [spring documentation](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html)*
+*This list is copied from the: [Spring documentation](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html)*

 These are the most common used methods in an application, but if we need more we can create that.
 But for now this is enough.